owenboydd2l/DiagramWebAnimator/readme.md

 Should add some sort of indication when in streamline mode.
 Can use path preview to track existing placement but maybe something else?

 ### Reordering Items
-Order is pretty much set from start unless you delete everything after a part
+Order is pretty much set from start unless you delete everything.

 ### Icon size
-Need to work on making the icon sizes more flexible and properly center (like on grow/shrink transforms)
+Need to work on making the icon sizes more flexible and properly center (like on grow/shrink transforms).

 ### Global Variables/Functions
 All my framework code is pretty much free functions...this is no good.
-Should be wrapped in classes (static functions or const class)
+Should be wrapped in classes (static functions or const class).

 ### Playback Control
 Make playback controls better.
 Like next automatically stop the current animation and start the next one.
 Next/prev is pretty much only for running single events.

-### animations
+### Transform Animations
-I setup the 2 basic animation types but there is room for a lot more (and colour shifting maybe)
+I setup the 2 basic animation types but there is room for a lot more (and colour shifting maybe).

-## Less HTML Required
+### Less HTML Required
 Would be nice to have only have to write a single element on the page (LIT?).
-The html5 code to write is pretty small but since the playback control is created dynamically other stuff should be able to
+The html5 code to write is pretty small but since the playback control is created dynamically other stuff should be able to.